valoudefou/flight-searcher/README.md

 # Flight Searcher

 Welcome to the Flight Searcher repository!
-This app allows users to search for flights by specifying departure and destination cities, as well as the travel date.
-It's built with React Native and Expo.
+This app lets users search for flights by departure city, destination, and travel date, built with React Native and Expo.

 ## Getting Started